bcgov/design-system/components/abbreviations/README.md

 ---
-description: Abbreviations are shortened versions of a word or phrase.
+description: Abbreviations & Acronyms are shortened versions of a word or phrase.
 title: Abbreviations
 status: Draft
 author: orinevares